phpspec/phpspec/docs/cookbook/matchers.rst

     }

-The spec will pass if the object has ``isAvailableOnCinemas`` and ``hasSoundtrack`` methods and both return true:
+The spec will pass if the object has ``isAvailableOnCinemas`` and ``hasSoundtrack`` methods which both return true:

 .. code-block:: php